Se Habla Español | Available 24/7

 Marijuana Possession in Illinois

-Illinois law pertaining to marijuana possession can be confusing.
-Failure to respect the laws can lead to severe penalties.
-That is why it is vital to understand them.
-In this article, we discuss marijuana possession laws.
-It also covers penalties for breaking the laws.
-We also explain how our attorneys can help you if you are arrested for marijuana possession.
+Illinois law regarding marijuana possession can be confusing.
+Failure to respect the laws can lead to severe penalties, so it is vital to understand them.
+In this article, we discuss marijuana possession laws, cover penalties for breaking them, and explain how our attorneys can help you if you are arrested for marijuana possession.

 Marijuana Possession Laws in Illinois